actriz/differentsounds/README.md

 - .join: This command makes the bot access the voice channel
 - .start: This command makes the bot start the radio session
 - .new: This command makes the bot pass to another new song
+- .iwant: This command makes the bot play music based on a specific request
+- .shuffle: This command makes the bot returns to play music random again
 - .stop: This command makes the bot end the radio session

 ## Quick Start